 What is Safe Torque Off (STO)?

 Safe Torque Off or STO is a basic drive integrated safety feature available in most mid to large size digital servo drives AMC manufactures.
-STO is essential to making it safe to clear blockages from your servo motor driven system or repair damage without fear of unexpected motor restart.
+STO is essential to making it safe to clear blockages, repair damage, or perform other maintenance in your servo motor driven system without fear of unexpected motor restart.

 In the early development of servo motors and motion control systems, manufacturers struggled to create a safe ‘stop’ function that could act upon a motor without corrupting data or leaving the system liable to mechanical errors.